SAP Articles

 Most businesses don’t even realize how much they’re overpaying.
 Studies show that nearly 30% of enterprise software spending is wasted because of misaligned licensing agreements.

 I worked with a client who licensed SAP modules for 500 users but only needed 300.
-That’s thousands wasted every year.
-On the flip side, some businesses double-pay for features they already have because they don’t understand SAP’s built-in capabilities.
+Thousands wasted yearly.
+Had a manufacturer paying $780K for unused licenses.
+Money down the drain.

 Here’s how to avoid those mistakes:

 SAP licensing is about buying smarter.
-If you don’t analyze, negotiate, and optimize, you’re leaving money on the table.
+Don’t leave money on the table.

 Mastering SAP Contract Negotiations with SAP Negotiation Advisors